 RETIRED NBA PLAYER MIKE JAMES TEAMS UP WITH HOODIES4HEALING TO HONOR HOMELESS FATHERS ON FATHERS DAY IN HOUSTON

-ODENTON, MARYLAND, USA, June 4, 2023/EINPresswire.com/ -- Hoodies4Healing Foundation, a 501(c)(3) faith-filled powerhouse organization, is gearing up, once again, for their annual Father’s Day Event.
+HOUSTON , TX, UNITED STATES, June 6, 2023/EINPresswire.com/ -- Hoodies4Healing, a 501(c)(3) faith-filled powerhouse organization, is gearing up, once again, for their annual Father’s Day Event.
 Under the direction of Founder and CEO RoseMary Tucker, this fellowship promises to be an outstanding success.

 Hoodies4Healing is a staple in Houston and has served over 60,000 women, men, and children since November 2020.
 Along the way, they are proud to have garnered the support of many community-minded philanthropists who sincerely desire to help others.
 Basketball great Mike James is one such person.